DingJunyao/nopo/README.md

 ### Defining

-In class which has `driver` attribute to selenium webdriver, you can define it as a class attribute:
+In class which has `driver` attribute to selenium webdriver (e.g., `nopo.Pg` class), you can define it as a class attribute:

 ```python
 example_el = El(by, selector_str)